KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Git(Workshop)/README.md

 If you decide later that you want to remove these stored credentials, you can do so by deleting the credential file located at ~/.git-credentials

+*NOTE:*
+You can configure custom credentials managers to work with git.

 <br>
 THIS IS NOT A COMPLETE LIST OF EVERYTHING GIT CAN DO, however it's a solid base to get you started.
 <br>